-Pest I Management Standards СММ Guidance and Interpretations Soil Mai Soil Management (SM) Standard S Standard SM-1 Farm procedures maintain or improve soil quality, protect soil resources, and promote healthy crop production.
-SM 1.1 If applicable, procedures are in place to measure and reduce soil erosion and compaction and/or improve soil health.
-Minor If visual observation identifies that soil erosion and compaction is taking place, then mitigation plan is reviewed.
-SM 1.2 If using synthetic fertilizers, process details are provided for measuring and optimizing fertilizer use efficiency.
-This may include use of organic/biological soil amendments and crop rotation.
-Minor A document review shall verify that a nutrient application budget or plan exists that addresses optimization of fertilizer use efficiency.
-Water M fanagement (WM) Standard WM-1 Irrigation and other water management practices support the conservation of resources and do not contaminate water.
+SM 1.4 Field operations directly engaged in the production of inscope commodities shall be assessed using the Cool Farm Tool (CFT) to guide soil heath improvements and the reduction of greenhouse gas emissions.
+A report review shall verify for field operations that the CFT has been populated with all available data from the end of the last growing season or the previous audit through to the audit date.
+MTIs shall verify that the output from CFT is being used to consider how to improve soil health and reduce greenhouse gas emissions for field operations.
+For greenhouse operations, a document review and MTIs shall verify that a plan for reducing energy and greenhouse gas emissions is implemented.
+Use of the CFT is not required.
+Water M Water Management (WM) Standard W Standard WM-1 Irrigation and other water management practices support the conservation of resources and do not contaminate water.
 WM 1.1 Irrigation practices limit runoff.
-Grower uses a system of measurement to determine need (e.g. soil moisture level) and use (flow rate) of water to avoid excess use and runoff.
-Minor Review of irrigation records and visual observation shall verify that soil moisture and water use is measured and records are kept.
+Grower uses a system of measurement to determine need (e.g., soil moisture level) and use (flow rate) of water to avoid excess use and runoff.
+Review of irrigation records and visual observation shall verify that soil moisture and water use is measured, and records are kept.
 WM 1.2 If farm has aquatic habitats like rivers, streams, creeks, sloughs, wetlands, or seasonal watercourses, uncultivated buffer strips (preferably of native vegetation) at least 9 feet (2.7 meters) wide are planted between crop fields and moving water habitats.
-Minor Visual observations shall verify that uncultivated buffer strips of at least 9 feet wide (2.7 meters) are in place between crops and lakes, rivers, streams, creeks, sloughs, wetlands, or seasonal watercourses.
+Visual observations shall verify that uncultivated buffer strips of at least 9 feet wide (2.7 meters) are in place between crops and lakes, rivers, streams, creeks, sloughs, wetlands, or seasonal watercourses.
+WM 1.3 Irrigation use is optimized through monitoring and calculation of water use efficiency.
+A document review and MTIs shall verify that there is an irrigation optimization strategy that includes the ongoing calculation and improvement of water use efficiency.
+A document review shall verify that irrigation equipment is maintained, tested, and calibrated per the manufacturer's recommendations.
 Worker Involvement - Environment (WI-ES) Standard WI-ES-1 Farmworkers are knowledgeable, trained, and empowered to ensure compliance with environmental stewardship standards.
 WI-ES 1.1 As part of pesticide safety training, farmworkers are trained annually on basic concepts of Integrated Pest Management and to the U.S. federal Worker Protection Standard.
-Major FWIs and a review of training materials shall verify that farmworkers receive annual training on basic concepts of IPM and to the U.S. federal Worker Protection Standard.
+FWIs and a review of training materials shall verify that farmworkers receive annual training on basic concepts of IPM and to the U.S. federal Worker Protection Standard.
 WI-ES 1.2 Farmworkers are trained to access information on pesticide product names, intended use, active ingredients, product labels, and Material Safety Data Sheets.
-Major FWIs shall verify that farmworkers have been trained on how to access information on pesticide product names, intended use, active ingredients, product labels, and Material Safety Data Sheets.
+FWIs shall verify that farmworkers have been trained on how to access information on pesticide product names, intended use, active ingredients, product labels, and Material Safety Data Sheets.
 WI-ES 1.3 Leadership Team is briefed as to on-farm Integrated Pest Management measures and use reduction goals.
-Minor LTIs and a review of LT minutes shall verify that the LT has been briefed by management on IPM measures and pesticide use reduction goals.
+LTIs and a review of LT minutes shall verify that the LT has been briefed by management on IPM measures and pesticide use reduction goals.
 WI-ES 1.4 Farmworkers are trained on and understand importance of re-entry interval and ensure it is not violated.
-Major FWIs shall verify that farmworkers have been trained on and understand the importance of re-entry intervals and that these intervals are not violated.
+FWIs shall verify that farmworkers have been trained on and understand the importance of re-entry intervals and that these intervals are not violated.